Answered By: Reference Staff

 Do I know all the information about the article (title, journal title, volume issue, etc.)?; or do I just have a subject/topic I want to explore?

-• If you know all the information go to the Journals A-Z link on the Library homepage.
+• If you know all the information, go to the eJournals A-Z link on the Library homepage.

 • Select the database(s) that include the year you are looking for.

-• Navigate to the appropriate volume, issue, and page number.To explore a particular topic, select a Database to search.
+• If applicable, navigate to the appropriate volume, issue, and page number.
+To explore a particular topic, select a Database to search.

 • If you are searching for a topic:

 • Different databases index different journals.
-You may choose to search a general database such as JEWL or Academic Search Premier to get started.
+You may choose to search a general database such as JEWL or Academic Search Ultimate to get started.
 You can limit your results to online sources or print.

 Related info: